JACK-COM/reachduck/README.md

 function checkSessionExists(): { exists: boolean; isWCSession: boolean; addr: string | null;};

 /**
  * Begin a session with a user's wallet of choice.
-Make sure to call
+Make sure to configure
- * `useWebWallet` or `useWalletConnect` before calling this function,
+ * stdlib to use either MyAlgo or WalletConnect before calling this function,
  * as it will get the user to authenticate using a wallet (and will
  * error if a fallback isn't found.) */ function connectUser(): Promise<ConnectedUserData>;